-CA Admin Code, Title 2, Division 7, § 20714(f)(3)
+CCR § 20714(f)(2)

-- (6) Punctuation shall be limited to the use of a comma (e.g., Governing Board Member, Anaheim Union High School District) and a slash (e.g., Physician/Rancher/Legislator).
-Hyphenated words that appear in any generally available standard reference dictionary, published in the United States at any time within the 10 calendar years immediately preceding the election for which the words are counted, shall be considered as one word.
-Each part of all other hyphenated words not in the dictionary shall be counted as a separate word.
-CA Admin Code, Title 2, Division 7, § 20714(f)(2) - (7) No more than three words designating the current principal professions, vocations, or occupations of the candidate may be used as a Ballot Designation.
+(7) No more than three words designating the current principal professions, vocations, or occupations of the candidate may be used as a Ballot Designation.
 YOU MUST INCLUDE YOUR PRINCIPAL PROFESSION, VOCATION, OR OCCUPATION IN YOUR BALLOT DESIGNATION.
 However, in the event the candidate does not have a current principal profession, vocation or occupation at the time he/she files his/her nomination documents, the candidate may use a Ballot Designation consisting of his/her principal professions, vocations, or occupations which the candidate was principally engaged in during the calendar year immediately preceding the filing of the candidate's nomination documents.
+CCR § 20714(d)